Lidar data analysis in R

 • Introduction to the lidR package

-o Overview of package features and setting up the R environment for LiDAR analysis.
+Overview of package features and setting up the R environment for LiDAR analysis.

 • Reading and visualizing point clouds in R

-Day 2 – LiDAR Data Processing and Classification.
-1-5 PM Berlin time
+Day 2 – LiDAR Data Processing and Classification (1–5 PM, Berlin time)

 • Point cloud classification and normalization

-o Filtering and classifying point cloud data into ground, vegetation, and non-ground points.
+Filtering and classifying point cloud data into ground, vegetation, and non-ground points.

-o Generating Digital Terrain Models (DTM), Digital Surface Models (DSM), and Canopy Height Models (CHM) from classified point clouds.
+Generating Digital Terrain Models (DTM), Digital Surface Models (DSM), and Canopy Height Models (CHM) from classified point clouds.

-• Las catalog
+• LAS catalog (lascatalog) workflow

-o Handling large LiDAR datasets using LasCatalog for efficient processing.
+Handling large LiDAR datasets efficiently using LasCatalog.

 • Individual tree detection and segmentation

-Day 3 – Advanced LiDAR Analysis and Forest/Vegetation Metrics.
-1-5 PM Berlin time
+Day 3 – Advanced LiDAR Analysis and Forest / Vegetation Metrics (1–5 PM, Berlin time)

-o Calculating key metrics such as tree height, canopy cover, and biomass.
+Calculating key metrics such as tree height, canopy cover, and biomass.

-• The Area-Based Approach (ABA) to forest/ecological modelling
+• Area-Based Approach (ABA) to forest/ecological modelling

-• Global CHM from satellite LiDAR (GEDI)
+• Spaceborne LiDAR data (GEDI)

 • Forest structural heterogeneity with LiDAR data